 Tech Teardown Weekly Recap

-In this episode of Tech Teardown, Erin Kennedy discusses the latest developments in the tech sector with Evan Niu, CFA, our tech and telecom bureau chief.
+In this episode of Tech Teardown, Erin Kennedy discusses the week's biggest tech news and rumors with Jamal Carnette and Evan Niu, CFA.
+This week's topics:

 Apple's newest iPad Mini with Retina display might be hard to come by this quarter, given all the reports of supply constraints.
 Well, we're going to be sure to get a few -- and give them away!
 That's right: For the first time ever, The Motley Fool is hosting a contest where you can win a free iPad Mini with Retina display.
 All you have to do is tell us why you love The Motley Fool by clicking here!
 We'll pick the three most Foolish submissions to receive a free iPad Mini with Retina display.